deep-privacy/SA-toolkit/README.md

 * Organazers of the [VoicePrivacy](https://github.com/Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022) Challenge

 ## License
-Most of the software is distributed under Apache 2.0 License (http://www.apache.org/licenses/LICENSE-2.0), the parts of the software that is distributed under other licenses is indicated by a `LICENSE` file in the relatated direcotry.
+Most of the software is distributed under Apache 2.0 License (http://www.apache.org/licenses/LICENSE-2.0); the parts distributed under other licenses are indicated by a `LICENSE` file in related directories.

 ## Evaluation choices
-_As discussed in the thesis, one key element to proper privacy evaluation is selecting the target identities for voice conversion.
-We want to push the community to use any-to-one voice conversion because it is the type of VC with the most guaranty regarding unlinkable speech generation and proper training of a white-box asv evaluation model.
-In addition, it is simple to understand (everyone should sounds-like one identity) and allows using one-hot encoding as the target identity representation, which is more straightforward than x-vectors while having good utility.
+_As outlined in the thesis, selecting the appropriate target identities for voice conversion is crucial for privacy evaluation.
+We strongly encourage the use of any-to-one voice conversion as it provides the greatest level of assurance regarding unlinkable speech generation and facilitates proper training of a white-box ASV evaluation model.
+Additionally, this approach is easy to comprehend (ensuring that everyone sounds like a single identity) and enables using one-hot encoding for target identity representation, which is simpler than x-vectors but still highly effective.
-Also discussed in the thesis, the current utility evaluation has a limitation, the use of subjective listening to asses the mispronunciation that the vc system produce is the best option in our opinion._
+Furthermore, the thesis identifies a limitation in the current utility evaluation process.
+We believe that the best solution for proper assessment of utility is through subjective listening, which allows for accurate evaluation of any mispronunciations produced by the VC system._